ajaswa/waffleiron/README.md

 Drop Waffle Iron in where you need a grid.
 Leave it out where it doesn't make sense.
 Write your CSS as fast as you can.

 ## Why should I use it?
-Cause its awesome and fast.
-If you don't want to use it half way though a project you can easily pull it out and write your own CSS without needed to rewrite your markup or change your CSS.
+Cause it's awesome and fast.
+If you don't want to use it half way through a project you can easily pull it out and write your own CSS without needing to rewrite your markup or change your CSS.

 ## Support
 Waffle Iron works without any hacks in Safari, Chrome, Firefox and IE8+.
 If you use html tag conditionals IE7 support is built in, otherwise you'll have to tweek some things by adding the IE7 inline-block hack:

   display: inline;
   zoom: 1;

 ## Ok I'm convinced
 1. Use SASS/SCSS